View usage restrictions on claimed music

 If you use music listed in the Music Policy Directory, you will receive a copyright claim notifying you that you used copyrighted content.

 Note: Copyright holders can change their policies and issue copyright takedown notices under certain circumstances.
-Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner changes the policy that applies to the music in your video.
+Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner makes a different decision in your individual case or changes the policy that applies to the music in your video.
 Learn more about Content ID.

 How do I get permission to use someone else's content in my video?